sisap-challenges/sisap-challenges.github.io/index.md

 ## News:
 - **Mar.
-28th, 2023:** The evaluation methodology was changed to allow multithreading searches.
+28th, 2023:** The evaluation methodology was changed to allow multithreading searches (more [details](https://sisap-challenges.github.io/evaluationmethodology/).)
+- **May.
+31st, 2023:** The gold standard was recomputed using 64-bit IEEE floating point arithmetic (see [datasets](https://sisap-challenges.github.io/datasets/) page) due to a list of observations of Vladimír Míč about distance values in the gold standard.
+Vladimir computed several sanity checks and found queries with many near duplicates and others with ties on critical rank positions.
+We think the new gold standard help with some issues, but most problems seem part of the dataset (for instance, see [^1]).
+Currently, the plan is as follows:
+  - Remove problematic query objects from the query set.
+  - Adjust the metric score to be fair and/or ask for more $k$ nearest neighbors to reduce the impact of problematic queries.
+  - Ensure that the evaluation query set (private) is free of these issues.
+  - Publish the private query set and its gold standard after the challenge.

+[^1]: Webster, R., Rabin, J., Simon, L., & Jurie, F. (2023).
+On the De-duplication of LAION-2B. arXiv preprint arXiv:2303.12733.

 ## Important dates
 - **Feb.
-20th, 2023:** Call for participation published, expression of interest opened.[^1]
+20th, 2023:** Call for participation published, expression of interest opened.[^2]
 - **Apr.
 3rd, 2023:** Expression of interest closes.
 - **Jul.
 10th, 2023:** Submission of proposed implementations.
 - **Jul.
 31st, 2023:** Short paper deadline (AoE).